Hashir-hillowle/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 4-a script that lists environment variables.
 File 5-a script that lists all local variables and environment variables, and functions.
 File 6-a script that creates a new local variable.
+File 7-a script that creates a new global variable.